JetBrains/kotlin-native/samples/calculator/README.md

 # iOS calculator sample

-This example shows how to use Kotlin library from existing iOS projects (e.g. written in Swift or Objective-C).
+This example shows how to use Kotlin library compiled to framework from an existing iOS project (e.g. written in Swift or Objective-C).

 To build and run the sample do the following: